 gcloud beta access-context-manager perimeters update Example --set-ingress-policies=partneringress.yaml

-Allow projects from multiple perimeters to share logs in a separate perimeter
+Share logs in a separate perimeter by allowing projects from multiple perimeters to share logs

-In this use case, an enterprise has a shared project for collection of logging data from across their Google Cloud deployment.
-They wish to be able to log data from multiple different VPC Service Controls perimeters into this shared logs project, which is in its own perimeter.
-They do not want the logs project to be able to access any resources other than the logs themselves.
+In this use case, assume that an enterprise has a shared project for collection of log data from across their Google Cloud deployment.
+The enterprise needs to be able to log data from multiple different VPC Service Controls perimeters into the shared logs project, which is in its own perimeter.
+The logs project should not access any resources other than the logs.

-Assume that you have defined the following three perimeters, found by listing the perimeters with gcloud:
+Assume that you have defined the following three perimeters:

 # Sensitive 1 name: accessPolicies/222/servicePerimeters/Sensitive1 status: resources: - projects/111 restrictedServices: - bigquery.googleapis.com - containerregistry.googleapis.com - logging.googleapis.com vpcAccessibleServices: enableRestriction: true allowedServices: - RESTRICTED_SERVICES title: Sensitive Data 1